Sue-Young/reading-notes/class-02.md

 Logical `&&` and.
 Both conditions must to true to evaluate to true.
 Logical `||` or.
 Only one condition must be true to evaluate to true.

+## Things I want to know more about

+CSS inheritance and overriding.
+Using the Google Inspect tools.